jasonzissman/jasonzissman.github.io/_posts/2022-03-16-graphql-discrepancy.markdown

 ---

 ## Hi Misha or Others
 Excuse the subversive message.
-In case you are viewing this document in preparation for our meeting, I'd like to redirect you to this potentially more relevant (and definitely more fun) project that I worked on: https://github.com/jasonzissman/flash-cards.
+In case you are viewing this document in preparation for our meeting on Monday, I'd like to redirect you to this potentially more relevant (and definitely more fun) project that I worked on: [Multiplayer Browser Based Flash Cards Game](https://github.com/jasonzissman/flash-cards).
 I think this will be a better basis for a full stack development discussion.
 Thanks!

 ## GraphQL Discrepancy